daos-stack/daos/utils/docker/cloud/README.md

 ### Docker Host Configuration

-When a Docker Enging service is installed on a node it creates a virtual interface `docker0` which could be misused by the DAOS agent.
+When a Docker Engine service is installed on a node it creates a virtual interface `docker0` which could be misused by the DAOS agent.
 To overcome this issue, the `fabric_ifaces` section of the `daos_agent.yml` configuration file could be used, as illustrated on the following example:
 ```yaml